New entry requirement now in effect

 To apply online you must have access to a scanner or camera to create electronic copies of your documents for uploading and have a valid credit card for payment.

 Note: If you provide an email address on your application, please ensure you check it regularly for automated emails from CIC regarding your case.
 Some spam filters block these emails, and clients are requested to ensure emails from CIC are not blocked.
 If you are unsure whether emails from CIC are being sent, please check your myCIC account on a regular basis.

 Apply on paper for a visitor visa

 If you have a valid study or work permit and are planning to leave and return to Canada, you can apply for a new visitor visa before you leave Canada.

 1. Get the application package

-The package includes the instruction guide and all the forms you need to fill out.
-Download the application package.
+Your package includes the application guide and all the forms you need to fill out.
+Download the application package

 Read the guide before you fill out the forms.
 We will not refund your application fee, so make sure you are eligible for a temporary resident (visitor) visa before you apply.

 Please note that each individual applicant must submit a completed temporary resident visa application form.
 Applicants under the age of 18 must have this form signed by a parent or a guardian.